spade1345/scratch-compiled/README.md

 # scratch-compiled

-This is as collection of games from the Scratch website (<https://scratch.mit.edu>) compiled for HTML and native platform usage.
+This is a collection of games from the Scratch website (<https://scratch.mit.edu>) compiled for HTML and native platform usage.

 ## Games in this collection